 Summary

 For a UHS-II card I’d recommend the Kingston Canvas React Plus UHS-II SDXC.
-They are only a fraction slower in-camera than the Sony SF-G Tough cards (246 MB/s vs 247 MB/s) but they are typically priced around 40% less for a 64GB card and also include a UHS-II card reader.
-They are also V90 rated for video.
+They are only a fraction slower in-camera than the Sony SF-G Tough cards (246 MB/s vs 247 MB/s) but they are typically priced around 40% less for a 64GB card.

 If you want to shoot in S&Q Mode with the file format XAVC S-I 4k, a record frame rate of 25p/30p and a frame rate of 50fps /60fps then you will need a CFexpress Type A card.
 The a7 IV will not let you record in this specific format with a V90 card.